alonho/pql/README.md

 ====

 1. Generate a schema from a *mongoengine* or *mongokit* class.
+2. Add a declarative schema generation syntax.
-2. Add support for geospatial queries.
+3. Add support for geospatial queries.
-3. Add support for $where.
+4. Add support for $where.